lRomul/sensorium/README.md

 This repository contains the code to reproduce the winning solution to the Sensorium 2023, part of the NeurIPS 2023 competition track.
 The competition aims to find the best model that can predict the activity of neurons in the primary visual cortex of mice in response to videos.
-The competition introduced a temporal component using dynamic stimuli (videos) instead of static stimuli (images) in Sensorium 2022, making the task more challenging.
+The competition introduced a temporal component using dynamic stimuli (videos) instead of static stimuli (images) used in Sensorium 2022, making the task more challenging.

 You can read about the competition in the [paper](https://arxiv.org/abs/2305.19654) [1].
 One important note to the paper is that additional data for five mice appeared during competition, doubling the dataset's size ([old](https://gin.g-node.org/pollytur/Sensorium2023Data) and [new](https://gin.g-node.org/pollytur/sensorium_2023_dataset) data).